AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-edit-views.md

 ---
 product-area: reporting
 navigation-topic: reporting-elements
-title: Criar ou editar exibições no Adobe Workfront
+title: Criar ou editar visualizações no Adobe Workfront
-description: Você pode personalizar o tipo de informação exibida na tela usando visualizações.
-Você pode usar vários tipos de visualizações no Adobe Workfront.
+description: You can customize the type of information you display on the screen using views.
+You can use several types of views in Adobe Workfront.
-author: Nolan
+author: Courtney
 feature: Reports and Dashboards
 exl-id: 8fcd6320-c939-4195-8972-5c31575f78cb
-source-git-commit: f1e945ca2508fc7ae1feaa5e97677458d175212f
+source-git-commit: 6a6d3d47ed5741e3202c44b7240a2e67b687ea95
 workflow-type: tm+mt
 source-wordcount: '893'
-ht-degree: 4%
+ht-degree: 9%

 ---

-# Criar ou editar exibições no Adobe Workfront
+# Criar ou editar visualizações no Adobe Workfront

 <!-- Audited: 11/2024 -->

-Você pode personalizar o tipo de informação exibida na tela usando visualizações.
+You can customize the type of information you display on the screen using views.
 Você pode usar vários tipos de visualizações no Adobe Workfront.

-Este artigo descreve como criar e editar exibições padrão para listas e relatórios.
+This article describes how to create and edit standard views for lists and reports.

-Para obter mais informações, consulte [Visão geral na Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/views-overview.md).
+For more information, see [Views overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/views-overview.md).

 ## Requisitos de acesso